abirm74/FellowshipAI_NLPchallenge/README.md

 To get started with this project, follow the instructions below:

-1. Clone the repository to your local machine: git clone (https://github.com/abirm74/FellowshipAI_NLPchallenge.git)
+ Clone the repository to your local machine: git clone (https://github.com/abirm74/FellowshipAI_NLPchallenge.git)

-2. Install the required dependencies by running:

-pip install -r requirements.txt

-3. Run the Jupyter notebooks in the `notebooks` directory to explore the code and analysis.

 ## To-Do